chef/chef-web-docs/chef_master/source/knife_windows.rst

 =====================================================
 .. tag knife_windows_summary

 The ``knife windows`` subcommand is used to interact with Windows systems managed by Chef Infra.
-Nodes are configured using WinRM, which allows native objects---batch scripts, Windows PowerShell scripts, or scripting library variables---to be called by external applications.
+Nodes are configured using WinRM, which allows external applications to call native objects like batch scripts, Windows PowerShell scripts, or scripting library variables.
 The ``knife windows`` subcommand supports NTLM and Kerberos methods of authentication.

 .. end_tag